Start-Stop-Continue Framework for Better Performance

 Before the Review

-- Balance the categories: Aim for a relatively equal distribution across start, stop, and continue items
+3. Balance the categories: Aim for a relatively even distribution across start, stop, and continue items

-- Consider impact: Prioritize feedback that will have the greatest positive effect on performance
+4. Consider impact: Focus on the feedback that will have the biggest positive effect on performance

 During the Review

-- Explain rationale: Clarify why each item matters to individual and organizational success
+3. Explain rationale: Clarify why each item matters for the individual and the team

-- Co-create action plans: Collaboratively develop implementation steps for “start” items
+5. Co-create action plans: Work together to develop implementation steps for “start” items

-- Set timeframes: Establish when changes should be implemented and when progress will be reviewed
+6. Set timeframes: Establish when changes should happen and when progress will be reviewed

 After the Review